 This is sad, isn’t it?
-Another reality… some children, end up cursing the fathers and not blessing their mothers.
+Another reality: some children end up cursing their fathers and not blessing their mothers.
 How?
-Disobedience.
+They are disobedient.
 Undisciplined.
 Unprincipled.
 Unruly.
 On and on, right?
 So sad.
 Don’t do this.

 The eye that mocks a father and scorns to obey a mother will be picked out by the ravens of the valley and eaten by the vultures.

 The life of that kind of person ends up in ruin, ends up being shortened, being abandoned, being food for the scavengers.

 Whoever robs his father or his mother and says, “That is no transgression,” is a companion to a man who destroys.

 If you rob your mom, you’re the same as someone who utterly destroys what he wants.
 He tears down, kills, ruins.
 Meaning you’re just as bad as that person.

 He who does violence to his father and chases away his mother is a son who brings shame and reproach.